imagination-research/LCSC/README.md

 # LCSC

-This is the official code of paper "Linear Combination of Saved Checkpoints Makes Consistency and Diffusion Models Better".
+This is the official code of paper [Linear Combination of Saved Checkpoints Makes Consistency and Diffusion Models Better](http://arxiv.org/abs/2404.02241).

 ## Enhanced Models